Willgoss Choral Prizes

-The Willgoss Choral Prizes will again offer a $1000 prize awarded to the best student chorister in each of the Burgundian Consort and the Collegium Musicum Choir, to be selected through demonstration of a high level of commitment, performance and ensemble contribution, and being a current student of UNSW.
-In addition, a further prize of $250 will be awarded to a member of each choir in 2018, with the same criteria but without the requirement of being a current UNSW student.
+The Willgoss Choral Prizes agained offer a $1000 prize awarded to the best student chorister in each of the Burgundian Consort and the Collegium Musicum Choir, to be selected through demonstration of a high level of commitment, performance and ensemble contribution, and being a current student of UNSW.
+In addition, a further prize of $250 was awarded to a member of each choir in 2018 and 2019, with the same criteria but without the requirement of being a current UNSW student.
 This provides the opportunity to acknowledge the considerable contribution of those in the choral program of UNSW who are from the broader UNSW community as well as those who are current students.

 Willgoss Choral Prize | Burgundian Consort – Budwini Madagammana

 Willgoss Choral Prize Highly Commended | Burgundian Consort – Sascha Graham

 Willgoss Choral Prize | Collegium Musicum Choir – Jennifer Murphy

 Willgoss Choral Prize Highly Commended | Collegium Musicum Choir – Tammy Huynh